kexinoh/imageforllm/README.md

 # Output in JSON format
 python -m imageforllm.extract sine_wave_plot.png --json

-# Save extracted code to a file
+# Save extracted comment to a file
-python -m imageforllm.extract sine_wave_plot.png -o extracted_code.py
+python -m imageforllm.extract sine_wave_plot.png -o extracted_comment.py
 ```

 ## Limitations

 - Metadata embedding is primarily supported for PNG format
 - When saving to file-like objects, metadata embedding is not supported
-- The package cannot automatically determine the code that generated a plot; you must provide it as a string
+- The package cannot automatically determine the comment that generated a plot; you must provide it as a string

 ## How It Works

 1. The package hooks matplotlib's `savefig` function
-2. When saving, it captures any provided source code and automatically extracts plot properties
+2. When saving, it captures any provided source comment and automatically extracts plot properties
 3. It embeds this metadata into the PNG image using Pillow
 4. Metadata can later be extracted from the image using the provided functions or command-line tool